 Lobbyists & Lobbying Organizations: Report Activity

-Organizations attempting to influence the Legislature (known as principals) must register with the Commission, and individuals lobbying on a principal's behalf must obtain a lobbying license and authorization starting on the fifth day of lobbying communication within a six month reporting period (January-June and July-December).
+Organizations attempting to influence the Legislature (known as principals) must register with the Commission.
+Lobbyists with duties not exclusively limited to lobby on a principal's behalf must obtain a lobbying license and authorization starting on the fifth day of lobbying communication within a six month reporting period (January-June and July-December).
+Lobbyists with duties exclusive to lobbying must obtain a lobbying license and authroization prior to any lobbying communications taking place.
 Registration, licensing, and reporting is not required for less than five days of communication within a six month reporting period.
 After the fifth day of communication, the organization must register as a principal and any initial contact on legislative action must be reported to the Ethics Commission within fifteen days of that contact through a 15-Day Report.
 Additionally, Statements of Lobbying Activities and Expenditures (SLAEs) are due semi-annually for all registered principals, regardless of activity level.

 The Wisconsin Ethics Commission also offers a subscription notification service through Eye on Lobbying called FOCUS, which provides a daily email summary of activities related to a user’s lobbying interests.
 One subscription lasts for an entire two-year legislative session, including special and extraordinary sessions.
 FOCUS allows you to choose to receive notifications based on keywords, statute chapters and sections, bills, budget bill subjects, administrative rules, and principals.
 FOCUS also automatically adds to your notifications any legislative matter you have reported through 15-day reporting.

 Principals and lobbyists - please visit our Reporting Lobbying Activity

 page for more information about reporting requirements, FOCUS